kostiamol/go-rest-api-template/README.md

 curl -X GET http://localhost:3009/users/0 | jq
 ```

-## Starting the app on a production server
+## Starting the service on a production server

 This is how you could run your app on a server: